Skip to main content

 3. To be eligible, the vehicle must be classified in either of the following classifications as per NRCan Fuel Consumption Guide:

-Cars – Two-seater, Minicompact, Subcompact, Compact, Mid-size, Full-size.
+Cars – Two-seater, Minicompact, Subcompact, Compact, Mid-size, Full-size, Station wagon, Sport utility vehicle.

-Larger Vehicles* – Station wagon, Pickup truck, Sport utility vehicle, Minivan, Small pickup truck, Van, Special purpose vehicle.
+Larger Vehicles* – Pickup truck, Minivan, Small pickup truck, Van, Special purpose vehicle.

 * Larger vehicles include the vehicle types listed above, including vehicles classified as Class 2a vehicles (up to 8,500 pounds).